dincadenisa/hotel_booking/README.md

 - **Hotel to Room**: A solid line with a filled diamond indicates a composition relationship.
 This means a Hotel contains multiple Room objects, and rooms cannot exist without the hotel.

+## Endpoints

+In the hotel management system, several key endpoints play pivotal roles in facilitating the operations and interactions between the users and the system.
+Here's an overview of the endpoints developed and their functionalities:
 ### Hotel Endpoints

 - **Hotel Registration (POST /hotel/register)**: